Here is a look at the life of former Vermont Governor Howard Dean.

 January 11, 2005 - Announces that he will run for the chairmanship of the Democratic National Committee.

 February 12, 2005 - Elected head of the Democratic National Committee.

 January 21, 2009 - Steps down as head of the Democratic National Committee.

-March 2009 - Deans joins law firm McKenna Long & Aldridge LLP as a senior strategic advisor and independent consultant.
+March 2009 - Deans joins law firm McKenna Long & Aldridge LLP as a senior strategic adviser and independent consultant.

 July 2009 - Publishes his book, “Howard Dean’s Prescription for Real Healthcare Reform,” with Igor Volsky and Faiz Shakir.